rosulek/gmail-tickler/README.md

 > Note: there is an option in the tickler script to "fudge" all times by a given amount.
 So if you set the fudge factor to 15 minutes, then an email designated for 2pm will be placed in your inbox even if the tickler script happens to run at 1:45pm.
 Still, the disclaimers above all apply to the "fudged" time.

 > A sensible usage of this fudge factor is to set it equal to the triggering interval.
 For example, set the fudge factor to 1 hour, and trigger the processing script every hour.
-That way, forwarding a thread to `USERNAME+tickler+2pm@gmail.com` means "restore this thread to the inbox by 2pm at the latest; i.e., sometime in the hour preceding 2pm."
+That way, tickling a thread to `2pm` means "restore this thread to the inbox by 2pm at the latest; i.e., sometime in the hour preceding 2pm."

 ## Installation: